Guidelines on filing documents

 Although we prefer that PDF documents filed electronically be converted directly from the original source document, it’s not always practical or feasible.
 If you must scan a document for filing, follow these guidelines:

-- Optical character recognition – Use Adobe Acrobat’s “paper capture” feature to create a searchable PDF document (if you use different software, consult your technical support staff or software provider).
+• Optical character recognition – Make sure to enable optical character recognition in order to create a searchable PDF document (consult your technical support staff or software provider if needed).

 File size limitations and electronic transmission

-Don’t break a single document of less than the file size limit into multiple documents.
-Use tabs and bookmarks to identify each section in a logical sequence.
-Include a divider page or tab before each attachment.
-The divider page or tab must be properly identified/bookmarked.
+Do not split a single document of less than 100 MB into multiple parts.
+Use tabs and bookmarks to identify sections in a logical sequence.
+Include a divider page or tab before each attachment, properly identified or bookmarked.